Project Riese: Complex Soboń

-The complex is located inside Soboń Mountain (German: Ramenberg) and is accessible by tunnels number 1 (216 m) and 2 (170 m).
-Tunnel number 3 is not connected to the main underground.
-It is collapsed in its initial part on the length of 83 m.
-In 2013 it was explored when a shaft was dug from above, revealing 86 m of tunnel with mining equipment from 1945.
-The total length of the complex is 700 m (1,900 m^{2}, 4,000 m^{3}).
-Less than one per cent is reinforced by concrete.
+The complex is located inside Soboń Mountain (German: Ramenberg) and can be accessed via tunnels 1 (216 m) and 2 (170 m).
+Tunnel number 3 is not connected to the main underground area.
+Its initial 83 m length has collapsed, but in 2013, a shaft was dug from above, revealing 86 m of tunnel containing mining equipment from 1945.
+The total length of the complex is 700 m (1,900 m^{2}, 4,000 m^{3}), less than 1% of which is reinforced with concrete.

-Above ground are foundations of machinery and a pumping station, a reservoir of water, depots of building materials, numerous unfinished or destroyed buildings, a bunker, and earthworks carried out on a massive scale.
-A narrow gauge railway network connected the tunnels with the railway station in the village of Głuszyca Górna (German: Oberwüstegiersdorf).
-In October–December 1944, AL Lärche was established for prisoners of concentration camps, mostly Jews from Poland and Greece.
-They lived in twelve barracks made of plywood in the vicinity of the tunnel number 3.
-Evacuation of the camp took place in February 1945.
+Above ground, the remains of machinery and a pumping station can be seen, as well as a water reservoir, depots of building materials, numerous unfinished or destroyed buildings, a bunker and large-scale earthworks.
+A narrow-gauge railway network connected the tunnels with the railway station in the village of Głuszyca Górna (German: Oberwüstegiersdorf).
+Between October and December 1944, the AL Lärche was established for prisoners from concentration camps, primarily Jews from Poland and Greece.
+They lived in twelve plywood barracks near tunnel number 3.
+The camp was evacuated in February 1945.